-When using Report and Support, the University of York will aim to keep your information confidential where possible, meaning that only people dealing with your report would usually see a copy.
+When using Report and Support, the University of York will aim to keep your information confidential where possible, meaning that only people dealing with your report would usually see it.
 There are, however, circumstances when we may decide to share your information with others.
-The purpose of this guidance is to provide more information on how we keep your information confidential and under what circumstances we share it with others.
+The purpose of this guidance is to provide more information on how we keep your information confidential and under what circumstances we may share it with others.

 If you use Report and Support to report anonymously, you should not include any identifiable details about you or anyone else in your report.
 If you do include any such details, the University will arrange for the removal of all names and other identifying information, except as provided for in the Report and Support Privacy Notice and our separate Duty of Care Guidance.
-This means we will typically only be using your report for statistical purposes; to monitor patterns and inform our future work.
+This means we will typically only be using your report for statistical purposes, to monitor patterns and to inform our future work.

 If you use Report and Support to make a named report then there are certain circumstances when a copy of all or part of the report will be shared with others.
 The entire report will be shared with the member of staff to whom the report is designated for initial response.
 For further information on this point, please see the Report and Support Privacy Notice.
 While the report you submit through Report and Support may be used towards an investigation, the University’s intention is that the reports made through Report and Support are not automatically used towards investigations and disciplinary processes.
 If you want your report to be investigated, then we will ask you to engage in the formal procedures, including making a separate formal statement.

 Data subject access requests